Silviumuraru90/RybkaCore/README.md

 ✅ Controls the resulted `output files`' size
 ✅ Implementation of an `always buy` policy in which it will always buy when the price goes up and has nothing / close to nothing to sell for a better profitability over the same timeframe & graph positioning of the currency-to-stable-coin raport <br>
 ✅ `Safety net` implementation for USDT <br>
+✅ Various `graphs` generated on the spot and provided via Telegram <br>

 <br><br>